Perspective | ‘Not racially motivated’?: The Atlanta spa shootings show why the media should be wary of initial police statements

 Watching it live, I was incredulous, like a lot of other people.

 A really bad day?
-For most of us, that might culminate in crying on the phone to your best friend, or maybe bingeing on butter-pecan ice cream eaten right out of the container.
+For most of us, that might culminate in crying on the phone to your best friend, or maybe bingeing on butter pecan ice cream eaten right out of the container.

 “Would police describe a targeted massacre from someone who wasn’t white this way?
 What the hell?” wrote Sawyer Hackett, a political adviser to Julian Castro, the former HUD secretary and Democratic presidential candidate.